Kiriki-liszt/Sky_Blue_EQ4/README.md

 Also the original Maag EQs are using parallel EQ topology.
 Maag EQ is consisted of four Band-pass and one High-pass for re-constructing the frequency range, and one High-pass for adding 'Very High Frequency'.

-However, The Plugin-alliance version is not strictly Parallel topology.
-We can check this out with comparing with any Serial EQs like Pro-Q 3, as PA version Maag EQ curve can be recreated by simple Bell boosting.

 ### 4. Different things about Maag EQ (and what I did)

 One thing before explaining what I did, there is something really not common about original Maag EQ.